 It took me years to figure out how to speak the words that are deep within me that I yearn to share with her.
 Within each painting is a message to her about me, about her, or about our love.
 Love is complicated.
 It's joyous, uplifting, powerful, and it can also be hard and painful.

-As time melts away and I walk the path of being an artist, I continue to create pieces that are uncomfortable, beautiful, frightening, sad, and heartwarming.
+Because I paint about love, I continue to create pieces that are uncomfortable, beautiful, frightening, sad, and heartwarming.
 Just like love, creating art isn't perfect.
-Being malleable and embracing the unpredictability of implementing technique adds to the emotion and expression of my finished works.
-It's the human mind and heart, the emotions and feelings, that resonate deeply within my paintings.
+The emotions and feelings all of us experience resonate deeply within my paintings.
+Being malleable and embracing the unpredictability of oil paints as my chosen medium add to the expression of my finished works.

-I'm inspired and galvanized by my wife and awed by the enigma of how love and emotions occur, all while time takes me a little closer to the final moment I will see my wife in this life.
+I'm inspired and galvanized by my wife and awed by the enigma of how love and emotions occur.
 Will I have been someone that uplifted her, helped her be the best person she could be?
 Did I make her laugh, cry, ponder, and explore life as best as I could?
-Did I say everything that was in myself that I couldn't say out loud or in written word?
-Only in that moment will I know.
-But before that time comes…
+Did I say everything that was within through my love, words, actions, and art?
+With that in mind...

 I share my work, my paintings, my letters to Amanda, with you.